 > Commission Home > About M-NCPPC

-The Commission consists of ten members, five appointed by Montgomery County and five by Prince George's County.
+The governing body of M-NCPPC consists of ten members, five appointed by Montgomery County and five by Prince George's County.
 The Commission coordinates and acts on matters of interest to both counties, and meets at least once a month.
 The members of the Commission from each county serve as separate Planning Boards to facilitate, review and administer the matters affecting their respective counties.